googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 #### VarUFWord

-The UFWord type is used to represent distances in the glyph design grid.
+The UFWORD type is used to represent distances in the glyph design grid.
 The VarUFWord record is used to represent a distance that can be variable.

 | Type | Name | Description |